jakob949/Curation_of_MIBiG_DB_using_NLP/README.md

 ## License

 This project is released under the MIT License.
-Please see the [LICENSE.md](LICENSE) file for more information.
+Please see the LICENSE file for more information.